What is RSTP (Rapid Spanning Tree Protocol – 802.1W)?

 The RSTP working logic is as follows:

-1. When a topology change occurs on RSTP-enabled Switches, a Topology Change Timer with twice Hello Time will start.
+1. When a topology change occurs on RSTP-enabled Switches, a Topology Change Timer with twice the Hello Time will start.
 TC Timer will make for all non-edge Designated and Root ports.

 2. All of the MAC addresses learned through these ports will be cleared.